Sal Brinton: Career

-Beginning her career in the mid 1970s at the BBC as a television floor manager, working on programmes including Playschool, Grandstand and Doctor Who, Brinton joined the Liberal Party in 1975 and became a Cambridgeshire County Councillor in 1993.
+Beginning her career in the mid-1970s at the BBC as a television floor manager, working on Playschool, Grandstand, Doctor Who, and other programmes, Brinton joined the Liberal Party in 1975 and became a Cambridgeshire County Councillor in 1993.
 She contested the parliamentary seat of South East Cambridgeshire at the 1997 and 2001 general elections.

-Brinton was bursar of Lucy Cavendish College, Cambridge, from 1992 to 1997, and Selwyn College, Cambridge, from 1997 to 2002.
+Brinton served as bursar of Lucy Cavendish College, Cambridge, from 1992 to 1997, and Selwyn College, Cambridge, from 1997 to 2002.
 In 1997 she won the East Anglian entrepreneurial businesswoman of the year award.
 She was also founder member of the Board of the East of England Development Agency from December 1998 to December 2004 (Deputy Chair from 2001 to 2004).

 From 1999 to 2004, Brinton chaired the Cambridgeshire Learning and Skills Council.
-She contested the Watford constituency at the 2005 and 2010 General Elections coming second to Labour and the Conservatives respectively.
+She contested the Watford constituency at the 2005 general election, coming second to incumbent Labour MP Claire Ward.
+She stood at Watford at the next election in 2010, this time coming second behind Conservative candidate Richard Harrington and reducing Ward to a third-place finish.
 She is a non-executive director of the Ufi Charitable Trust, a charity giving grants in the vocational educational technology sector.

 Brinton is a member of the Liberal Democrat Federal Policy Committee and Vice Chair of the Federal Conference Committee.
-She also chairs the Liberal Democrat Diversity Engagement Group and has a particular interest in increasing the number of women, black, Asian, and minority ethnic MPs.
+She also chairs the Liberal Democrat Diversity Engagement Group, with a particular interest in increasing the number of women, black, Asian, and minority ethnic MPs.
 Baroness Brinton was a member of the All Party Stalking Inquiry of 2011.

 In 2014, Brinton was elected as the president of the Liberal Democrats, defeating Daisy Cooper and Liz Lynne, and took up her position on 1 January 2015.

 Personal life

 Brinton has rheumatoid arthritis and so usually uses a wheelchair.
 She met her husband Tim when she worked at the BBC.
-Brinton lives with Tim and their family in Watford.
+They live together with their family in Watford.